 Bruising

-Bruising is extremely common from any sort of impact, such as a car crash, and oftentimes will show up immediately.
+Bruising is extremely common from any sort of impact, such as a car crash, and often shows up immediately.
 Severe bruising, however, can take a few days to develop and may cover a large area of your body.
-These types of injuries typically require rest and ice to heal properly, but some may indicate a bigger issue and should be reviewed by a medical professional regardless.
+These types of injuries typically require rest and ice to heal correctly, but some may indicate a more significant issue and should be reviewed by a medical professional regardless.

 Whiplash